in7l/android-development/MapNotes/README.md

 The topic was free to choose and course participants had to design and implement an application on their own.

-## Google Play Store
+## Google Play

-This application was once published to Google Play store but since it has not been updated to work with newer Android versions it has been auto-unpublished since.
+This application was once published to Google Play but, as it has not been updated to work with newer Android versions, it got auto-unpublished at one point.

 ## Functionality